oracle-devrel/cd3-automation-toolkit/isv.md

 <h5> Use the same process to replicate any other CD3 supported resources in OCI </h5>

 **Method 2: Using the terraform code of source tenancy**
-<h5> Identity Components </h5>
+<h5> All OCI Components </h5>

 - Execute the toolkit to export Identity Components(Compartments, Groups, Policies, Users, Network Sources) from source tenancy.
 - There is no need to execute the generated shell script containing the terraform import commands.
-- Copy the generated *.auto.tfvars from 'identity' service of home region in source tenancy container.
+- Copy the generated *.auto.tfvars from 'identity' service folder of home region in source tenancy container.
 - Paste the files to 'identity' service folder of home region in target tenancy container.
 - Make appropriate changes in tfvars like name changes.
 - Execute terraform init, plan and apply.
 This will create networking components in target OCI console.
+- Execute the toolkit to export the created components from target tenancy.
+This step is needed to get the target tenancy data into Excel sheet.